meatball133/crystal/exercises/concept-wip/crystal-hunter/.docs/introduction.md

 # => true
 ```

-## Using brackets(`()`)
+## Using parentheses(`()`)

-When working with booleans you can use brackets to decided which bools to evaluate first.
+When working with booleans you can use parentheses to decided which Bools to evaluate first.
-Dependent on how the brackets are used so can the result end up to be different.
+The result can differ depending on how the brackets are used.

-In crystal so is what is in brackets evaluated first.
+In crystal, what is in parentheses is evaluated first.
-After brackets has been evaluated so are booleans evaluated from left to right.
+After parentheses has been evaluated so are booleans evaluated from left to right.
-In the example below so will first AND operation be evaluated which will evaluate to: `false && false || true`.
+In the example below the _and_ operation be evaluated first, which will evaluate to: `false && false || true`.
-Then the second AND operation which makes it look like: `false || true`, which results in `true`.
+Then the second _and_ operation will be evaluated, which makes it look like: `false || true`, which in turn results in `true`.
-In the second example it will first evaluate what is in the brackets, after the evaluation it will look like: `true && false && true`.
+In the second example, it will first evaluate what is in the parentheses.
+After this evaluation, the expression look like: `true && false && true`.
-In a situation where there is only AND operation so does all bools has to be true to make the result be true, since one is false so will the result be false.
+In a situation where there is only one _and_ operation, all Bools have to be `true` to make the result be `true`.
+If one of the arguments to _and_ is `false` the result will also be `false`.

 ```crystal
 true && false && false || true